-Hong Kong is a restless city full of culture and hidden beaches to explore.
-Traverse the concrete forest of tall buildings in the central of the island via Hong Kong tram, sail across the Victoria Harbor on a ferry or take a thrilling glass floor cable car ride to the famous Big Buddha statues.
-Hong Kong has it all for a perfect city break, be it for culture, nature, food, and shopping.
+Hong Kong is a vibrant city filled with culture and hidden beaches to explore.
+Traverse the concrete forest of tall buildings in the centre of the island via the Hong Kong tram, sail across Victoria Harbour on the ferry or take a thrilling glass floor cable car ride to the famous Big Buddha statues.
+Hong Kong has it all for a perfect city break, be it for culture, nature, food, or shopping!

 1. It’s one of the world's food heavens

 Hong Kong attracts chefs and restaurateurs from all over the world.
-From delicious street food, cheap local food joint dai pai dong, mouthwatering dim sum to hipster gastropubs, to some the world’s most renowned Michelin-starred restaurants.
+From delicious street food, cheap local food at open-air dai pai dong, mouthwatering dim sum at hipster gastropubs, to some the world’s most renowned Michelin-starred restaurants.

 2. The stunning view of the city’s skyscrapers along Victoria Harbour, day or night

-Picturesque sharp angled skyscrapers is stunning whether you view it from the Peak on Hong Kong Island, the waterfront promenade in Tsim Sha Tsui or take the ferry ride across Victoria Harbour between Hong Kong Island and Kowloon.
-Sipping cocktails with this view from the highest bar in the world up on the 118th floor at Ozone Bar is indeed a wonderful experience that you will never forget.
+The picturesque sharp angled cityscape, filled with skyscrapers, is stunning whether you view it from the Peak on Hong Kong Island, the waterfront promenade in Tsim Sha Tsui, or take the ferry ride across Victoria Harbour between Hong Kong Island and Kowloon.
+Sipping cocktails with this view from the highest bar in the world up on the 118th floor at Ozone Bar is a wonderful experience that you will never forget.

 3. Gorgeous hiking trails

 You may not know this, but the skyscrapers that Hong Kong is famous for only take up one third of the territory.
-The other two thirds are made up of beautiful mountains, streams, waterfalls, beaches and forests, with established hiking trails of varying length and difficulty all over the map.
-Be it a stunningly beautiful walk to quiet beaches with turquoise water at Dragon’s Back Trail and Tai Long Wan Trail in Sai Kung or a walk to see the panoramic view of the city landscape from the Peak and the Lion Rock Trail.
+The other two thirds are made up of beautiful mountains, streams, waterfalls, beaches and forests, with established hiking trails of varying lengths and difficulty.
+Be it a stunningly beautiful walk to quiet beaches with turquoise water at Dragon’s Back Trail and Tai Long Wan Trail in Sai Kung, or a walk to see the panoramic view of the city from the Peak and the Lion Rock Trail.
 Gorgeous mountaintop vistas of Hong Kong’s natural landscape and surrounding islands await.

 4. Street markets

-Temple street market is a bustling night market where you sample fried spicy crabs from Dai Pai Dong (street food stalls), visiting unique fortune tellers, souvenir shopping for trinkets, jade & antiques to electronics & watches.
-Temple street is usually more fun at night and starts to get busy around 10pm onwards to the end.
+Temple Street market is a bustling night market where you can sample fried spicy crabs from Dai Pai Dong (street food stalls), visit unique fortune tellers, or go souvenir shopping for trinkets, from jade & antiques to electronics & watches.
+Temple street is usually more fun at night and starts to get busy around 10 pm.

 There is a long tradition of fortune telling in and around temples.
-Each fortune teller has a small stall with a table and chair and posters for their specialty in their fortune teller methodology and don’t worry about language barrier as some fortune tellers can speak English.
-Face and palm reading is a very usual practise.
-Watch out for the unique bird fortune telling where a small bird will select a card from a large pack and that card will be your fortune.
-Varies methods are used including palm and face reading, bird fortune telling.
+Each fortune teller has a small stall with a table and chair and posters for their speciality, and don’t worry about language barrier as some fortune tellers can speak English!
+Face and palm reading are common practises.
+Watch out for the unique bird fortune telling, where a small bird will select a card from a large pack and that card will be your fortune.

-There are also performance stalls set up by Cantonese Opera artists where some enthusiastic singers are singing as a hobby.
-It will be interesting to meet them and learn about the unique singing style rooted in Cantonese culture.
+There are also performance stalls set up by Cantonese Opera artists where some enthusiastic singers perform as a hobby.
+It is interesting to meet them and learn about their unique singing style rooted in Cantonese culture.

-Bargaining your way through the Ladies Market that stretches on for one kilometer is definitely a very fun shopping and cultural experience.
-It is a very busy and popular market in Hong Kong.
-It is a good place for you to find some souvenirs.
-Despite its name, it is not only selling goods for the ladies, the market is also full of stalls selling all kinds of watches, tech gadgets, cosmetics, bags, home furnishings and trinkets.
+Bargaining your way through the Ladies Market that stretches on for one kilometre is definitely a fun shopping and cultural experience.
+It is a very busy and popular market, and is a good place for you to find some souvenirs.
+Despite its name, it doesn’t only sell goods for ladies, the market is also full of stalls selling all kinds of watches, tech gadgets, cosmetics, bags, home furnishings and trinkets.
 This market is definitely one stop for you to hunt for souvenirs for your friends and immerse yourself in the local market culture.